No. 10 Seton Hall wins 9th in a row, edging Providence 73-64 - WHIZ News

+“Ï think all these guys understood they just can’t depend on him,” Willard said about the preseason All America pick who was limited to six shots from the field.
+“That’s been our biggest growth.
+We are still going to roll with the little man but I think the biggest thing is we realized when he went down was we have to step up and do something good rather than just depend on him.

+Since then, the Pirates (15-4, 7-0 Big East) have gotten contributions from many players.
+Gill was one of the many Wednesday.

-Jared Rhoden added 15 points and eight rebounds to help the Pirates improve to 15-4 overall and 7-0 in the Big East, their best start in the league.
-Powell, who was averaging 22.4 points, finished with 14, while Quincy McKnight had 11.
+Jared Rhoden added 15 points and eight rebounds in helping Seton Hall to its improve its best start in the league.
+Powell, who was averaging 22.4 points, finished with 14, and Quincy McKnight had 11.

+“I just feel like I have found a rhythm,” said Gill, who has scored in double figures in six straight games.
+“I am just trying to embrace that to the best of my ability and to have fun.
+That’s what basketball is all about.”

 Seton Hall shot 58% from the field in matching its longest winning streak since 2002-03.